2026-04-24 23:39:35 | EST

 Stock Analysis

-Snowflake Inc. (SNOW) - AI Disruption Fears Drive Sequential Sell-Side Price Target Cuts, Near-Term Bearish Pressure - P/S Ratio
+Snowflake Inc. (SNOW) - AI Disruption Fears Drive Sequential Sell-Side Price Target Cuts, Near-Term Bearish Pressure - Earnings Surprise

 SNOW - Stock Analysis

-Free US stock correlation to major indices and sector benchmarks for performance attribution analysis.
-We help you understand how your portfolio moves relative to broader market benchmarks.
+Free US stock market sentiment analysis and institutional activity tracking to understand what smart money is doing in the market.
+Our tools reveal buying and selling patterns of large institutional investors who often move stock prices significantly.
+We provide 13F filing analysis, options flow data, and sector rotation indicators for comprehensive market intelligence.
+Follow the money and make smarter investment decisions with our comprehensive sentiment analysis and institutional tracking tools.
 Snowflake Inc. (NYSE: SNOW) faces sustained near-term bearish sentiment as accelerating AI-related disruption in the enterprise software space, combined with weakening global IT spending outlooks, drive successive price target cuts from leading sell-side research firms.
 While analysts retain above-n

 Live News